Improving instrumental variable estimators with post-stratification: Simulation Study

 \subsubsection{Standard error estimation}

 A standard error estimator is well calibrated if it is, on average, equal to the true standard error in a given context.
 To assess this we calculate the square root of the ratio of the average of the squared standard error estimates to the true squared standard error (the estimator variance) for each context.\footnote{We calculate the ratio of variances because usual standard error estimators generally give unbiased variance, not SE, estimates.
+The outer square root brings the ratio back to the scale of standard error.} Unfortunately, the standard error estimates, especially from the Delta method, have a very strong right skew, with fairly common extreme values.
+We windsorized at a fairly large 10 standard deviations, but even so around 20\% of the standard errors were windsorized for some scenarios for the primary estimators.
+This process will substantially reduce the average estimated standard error, which will play a role in interpreting the ratio of average to estimated true standard error.

-The outer square root brings the ratio back to the scale of standard error.} Results are on Figure~\ref{fig:se_estimator_plot}.
-The delta method for calculating standard errors can give standard errors that are a bit too high (15\% or more for many scenarios when $N=500$, for example), while the simpler Bloom estimator generally performs well, although they can be anti-conservative when sample sizes are small.
+Calibration results are on Figure~\ref{fig:se_estimator_plot}.
+For one-sided noncompliance, the delta method for calculating standard errors can give standard errors that are a bit too high (15\% or more for many scenarios when $N=500$, for example), while the simpler Bloom estimator generally performs well, although they can be anti-conservative when sample sizes are small.
 The 2SLS standard errors are also somewhat inflated for small sample size.
 The DSF estimator, and to a lesser extent the PWIV estimator, tend to have overly large Bloom standard errors for some scenarios.
+Two-sided noncompliance is a much worse story---note the $y$-axis has different scales in the top and bottom row of the figure---even with windsorizing, the average standard error regularly being 3 or 4 times too large.

-In Supplementary Material~\ref{sec:se_stability} we further show that the stability of the estimated standard errors for the post-stratified estimators, relative to their true standard errors, is about the same as for the unstratified estimators.
+Figure~\ref{fig:se_estimator_plot} is driven by the outliers; the ratio of the median estimated standard error to the true standard error (see supplement) is generally slightly below 100\%, indicating that, more often than not, the estimated standard error is too low.
+In Supplementary Material~\ref{sec:se_stability} we show that, for one-sided noncompliance, the stability of the estimated standard errors for the post-stratified estimators, relative to their true standard errors, is about the same as for the unstratified estimators.

+Overall, these results underscore the difficulty of estimating uncertainty in weak instrument contexts.
+That being said, the Bloom estimator does appear to be less vulnerable to extreme estimates and has decent overall properties.